 2 cups white sugar

-Don’t substitute the vinegar or the salt for normal table vinegar or salt.
+Note: Don’t substitute the pickling vinegar or the pickling salt for everyday table vinegar or table salt.
 Pickling vinegar is more acidic and pickling salt is purer then table salt.
 Table salt will change the colour of your pickles and will cloud the brine.

-Fill the jar with hot brine.
-Make sure the brine level is half an inch from the top of the jar.
+Slowly pour the hot pickle brine over the beans and carrots leaving a 1/2″ headspace from the top of the jar.
+Wipe the top of the jar with a clean cloth.
 Quickly place a hot lid on top of the jar and then add the ring.
 Tighten and set aside.

 Repeat the process with the next jar.